rhockey9/RepositoryPatternCSharp/README.md

 # RepositoryPatternCSharp
-Repository Pattern with DI and implementations with mutliple databases
+Repository Pattern with DI and implementations with multiple databases